MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-F-Quarantine-Inspection-Licensing/part-73-Select-Agents-Toxins/section-73.14.md

 (2) The incident response plan must describe procedures for how the entity will notify the appropriate Federal, State, or local law enforcement agencies of suspicious activity that may be criminal in nature and related to the entity, its personnel, or its select agents or toxins.

 (f) The plan must be reviewed annually and revised as necessary.
 Drills or exercises must be conducted at least annually to test and evaluate the effectiveness of the plan.
 The plan must be reviewed and revised, as necessary, after any drill or exercise and after any incident.
+Drills or exercises must be documented to include how the drill or exercise tested and evaluated the plan, any problems that were identified and corrective action(s) taken, and the names of registered entity personnel participants.

 [70 FR 13316, Mar.
 18, 2005, as amended at 77 FR 61114, Oct.
-5, 2012]
+5, 2012; 82 FR 6293, Jan.
+19, 2017]